writings

 For many years now there has been a great disparity in the arts.
 Rather than answer the Beauty of the artist with Goodness and Truth of the same depth, The Average has answered with shallowness.
 Instead of paying for their art as most artists wish, they've stolen it, and in doing so have divided themselves.
 The artist, in failing to defend depth, and in stealing art themselves in many cases, has too grown disparate.
 And so, today, rather than two deep beings united, we have two shallow beings — divided within and between — pretending to be one.

-Take Action: please click here to see Call To Action #1, the call to action associated with this essay.
+Take Action: please click here to see Call To Action #1 — the first steps to fixing the problem.